Shogunkayo/PES_Notes/Computer Networks/201-Principles of Network Applications.md

 - Processes on two different end systems commnicate with each other by exchanging message across the computer network
 - Processes lie in the Application Layer

 > In the context of a communication session between a pair of processes, the process that initiates the communication (that is, initially contacts the other process at the beginning of the session) is labeled as the client.
-The process that waits to be contacted to begin the session in the server
+The process that waits to be contacted to begin the session is the server

 ### Socket
 - A process sends messages into, and receives messages from, the network through a software interface called a socket